starcoinorg/thor/README.md

 currently, Thor is a experimental project for it.
 The smart contracts on Thor are compiled to WebAssembly, and the arbitrate oracle service is a hash time locked contract implemention through LightningNetWork.
-Developers can write the smart contract thougth implement the interface of the thor contract abi.
+Developers can write the smart contract by implement the interface of the thor contract abi.

 ## How Thor works